A Tribute to Rabbie Burns, in Music

-A joyful Rabbie Burns’ Day from this Scotsman to all our Scots and would-be Scots readers, which, taken together, includes just about all o’ ye.
+A joyful Rabbie Burns’ Day from this Scotsman to all our Scots and those who deep down, in some wee way, wish they were Scottish, which, taken together, includes just about all o’ ye.

 Should auld acquaintance be forgot,